 No. After you apply for the first time, your ETIAS will be valid for three years—or until your passport expires, whichever comes first.
 Because the ETIAS is valid for short-term stays of up to 90 days for both leisure and business travelers, you’ll be able to re-enter Europe multiple times within that three-year period without renewing it, as long as your stay doesn’t exceed 90 days within a 180-day period.
 Those who want to study or work in Europe will need to apply for a proper visa.

 This new program isn’t limited to U.S. citizens.
-In fact, there are 60 countries whose citizens will be required to have an ETIAS when visiting countries in the Schengen Zone.
+In fact, there are more than 60 countries whose citizens will be required to have an ETIAS when visiting countries in the Schengen Zone.
 The list of ETIAS-eligible countries includes Canada, Mexico, Australia, and many more.

 Correction: This article originally appeared online on March 8, 2019; it was updated on March 10, 2019 to clarify that the ETIAS is an authorization system.
 It was updated again on December 12, 2019, and on March 16, 2020, to reflect current information.